kuack-io/kuack/README.md

    ```

 This uses a multi-arch image that can run both on regular nodes and in browsers.
 Just remove the `nodeSelector` to run the same on the regular node.

+**Note:** Log streaming (`kubectl logs`) will not work in K3s clusters because its implementation for kubelet connectivity (using a custom remotedialer tunnel) is non-standard.
+Support for K3s will be added in later releases.
+For now, please use Minikube, Kind, EKS, GKE, or other non-Rancher clusters.

 ## How It Works